bf4/bf4.github.com/_posts/2013-12-05-testing-rubinius-on-travis-ci.md

 Fourteen (14) days ago, my [Rubinius builds on Travis CI began erroring](https://travis-ci.org/metricfu/metric_fu/jobs/14269663)

-I can't seem to find a write-up on the final state of affairs.

-Follows is a summary of what I did, and how [I got the tests reliably passing](https://travis-ci.org/metricfu/metric_fu/jobs/14902745) one (1) day ago.
+Since, I can't seem to find a write-up on the final state of affairs, I've written-up a summary of what I did, and how [I got the tests reliably passing](https://travis-ci.org/metricfu/metric_fu/jobs/14902745) one (1) day ago.

 ## The Fix: